bahrus/xtal-eyes/README.md

 This is likely to usher in an exciting new chapter of JavaScript development.
 The ability to write simple, clean JavaScript with no build steps, without worrying about conflicting global variables, even conflicting versions of the same library; the ability to asynchronously load resources with simple statements -- these will be a real boon for development.

-So now that we have no excuse for accidentally creating global variables, do global variables still have a place?
+So now that we have no excuse for accidentally creating global variables, do global variables, or shared objects, still have a place?
 The popularity of Redux, and the formal introduction of [a universal global object](https://github.com/tc39/proposal-global) strongly argues that the answer is yes.

-\<xtal-eyes\> allows you to define a global constant mutable object, but to specify some empty field / property names during initialization that must be populated before the global muutable object constant is considered "complete" and ready for processing.
+\<xtal-eyes\> allows you to define a global constant mutable object, but to specify some empty field / property names during initialization that must be populated before the global mutable object constant is considered "complete" and ready for processing.

-This seemingly obscure goal came out of a desire to provide a way of defining loosely coupled mixin's for a web component.
-The examples in this document will focus on that problem, but I suspect a smattering of other scenarios may also arise where this compoenent could be useful.

 Why not use [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all)?
 If Promise.all suits your needs, by all means use it!